SeisComP/seiscomp/doc/base/tutorials/addstation.rst

-If you don't want to process a station, you can leave out the "global" and "scautopick" lines in the top level key file, by editing the file, or removing the bindings for these modules using `scconfig`.
+If you don't want to process a station, you can leave out the "global" and "scautopick" lines in the top level key file, by editing the file, or removing the bindings for these modules using :program:`scconfig`.

 .. note ::